 Story written by Jarred Donkersley

-I grew up in Arizona in the 90s as a skateboarder and punk rocker, marking me as somewhat of a political radical.
+I grew up in Arizona in the 90s as a skateboarder and punk rocker, marking me somewhat of a political radical.
 I studied the colonial history of America, critical theory, and post-modernism in college, while the events of 9/11/2001 had me spinning deep into conspiracy theories and cynicism.

 From 2010-2013, I started to pay more attention to news and visual culture from CERN/The Large Hadron Collider, NASA’s Curiosity Rover landing on Mars, and the Transit of Venus.
 I saw Saturn and the Moon through a telescope, saw the Milky Way for the first time, and promptly turned myself into an amateur astronomer and astrophotographer.